SE3354-008Team3/Opiniony/README.md

   - Upload text for analysis

 The other main files are the database controller (dbcontroller.py), the user class (user.py), the sentiment analysis model (sentiClass.py), and an unfinished account page UI (account.py).
 The database controller communicates with the database to upload and receive data.
 The user class is used to store user data after logging in.
 The sentiment analysis model will be used to actually analyze the text that a user submits to it.

+To run the code:
+1. Clone the repository
+2. Execute this function in your terminal `pip install -r requirements.txt` to install the dependencies
+3. Run the createaccount.py file